What To Do If You Lose Your Malaysian Passport Overseas

 Application for an emergency certificate may take 3 to 5 days working days to process.
 However, in case of emergency or urgent matters, there is usually an expediency fee you can pay to speed up the process.

 4.Return home and apply for a new passport

 Once you have your emergency certificate, you will not be able to fly anywhere else but home.
 If the rest of your vacation does not include any flights or border crossing, you may finish it and then return home.

 You can then head over to the nearest Immigration office (Jabatan Imigresen Malaysia) to apply for a new passport.
 Take note that applying for a new passport under these circumstances may take a little longer to do this as soon as possible.

 5.Compile your receipts and documents for insurance claiming

 To claim your insurance, it is crucial to save all receipts for any meals, accommodation and transportation and submit it to your agent within 60 - 90 days of returning home.
-Depending on your policy, there will either be a per day limit or an overall policy limit.
+Depending on your insurance policy for a lost passport , there will either be a per day limit or an overall policy limit.
 However, none of it will be claimable if you do not document it, so this is really important.

-We wish you safe travels, and hope you never have to deal with missing passports overseas.
+We wish you safe travels, and hope you never have to deal with missing passports or replacement passport process overseas.
 However, if you ever do, now you know what to do!